Estimated reading time: 6 minutes

 2. Creating A Budget

-The individual department managers are responsible for creating their own budget estimates that are based on the church strategy, associated department goals, and resources that are allocated to support department goals.
+The individual department managers are responsible for creating their own budget estimates based on the church strategy, associated department goals, and allocated resources to support these goals.

 Allow individual department managers to prepare their budget estimates.
 This simple step will result in greater accountability, more accurate reporting, and increased reliability.

-The advantage of this approach is that working managers are more apt to follow their budgets.
+The advantage of this approach is that working managers are more likely to adhere to their budgets.

-Because they participated in the budget process and understand the reasoning behind it – as opposed to a budget handed down to them from above.
+Because they participated in the budget process and understood the reasoning behind it, as opposed to a budget handed down to them from above.

 A manager’s involvement in the budget process adds a layer of accountability in that they have no one to blame for failing to meet their budget requirements.